TriyaSS/Triya_Portfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+<iframe width="560" height="315" src="https://www.youtube.com/embed/M68OSya9c-o?si=nQ-mRqXoc6oYmflQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+My plan for the Smart Mirror is to use a raspberry pie operating system with a camera attached to connect a display screen.
+For my first milestone, I have finished the base for my project, including the hardware connecting  and the display screen.
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far